75,300 People Currently Experience Homelessness in LA County

-According to the Los Angeles Homeless Services Authority (LAHSA) 2023 Homeless Count, there are 75,518 people experiencing homelessness in Los Angeles County, a 9% increase from the 2022 homeless count.
+According to the Los Angeles Homeless Services Authority (LAHSA) 2024 Homeless Count, there are 75,312 people experiencing homelessness in Los Angeles County, a .27% decrease from the 2023 homeless count.

 Los Angeles holds the count for the highest number of people experiencing homelessness in all of the United States.